Understanding how to grade a sports card is vital for both new collectors and grizzled veterans of the hobby.

 Poor

-Note that this is a generic classification system that is standard throughout the industry.
+Note that this generic classification system is standard throughout the industry.

 As we explore in later sections, the third-party grading companies have their own guidelines.